Skip to content

 Why oxio makes sense for Shaw territory residents

-No more watching your bill jump $30/month when the promotional period ends.
+No more watching your bill jump when the promotional period ends.
 No more calling retentions to negotiate keeping your current rate.
 No more monthly equipment rental fees eating into your budget.

 Shaw's network is excellent.
 Their business model is typical Big Telecom. oxio gives you the former without the latter.